Articles

 These guardrails create accountability and reduce the likelihood of errors, oversights, or misconduct.

-Why are Athletes Prime Targets for Financial Exploitation?
+Why are Athletes & Entertainers Prime Targets for Financial Exploitation?

-High earnings, public visibility, and demanding schedules can make athletes prime targets for exploitation.
+High earnings, public visibility, and demanding schedules can make these individuals prime targets for exploitation.
 Recognizing risks early is key.
 Common disputes and fraud scenarios include:

 • Mismanagement or diversion of funds